FatiElz55/Gender_Classification_App/README.md

 ## 📌 Notes
 For best results, use frontal face images.

-You can retrain or replace the model with your own dataset if desired.
+You can retrain or replace the model with your own dataset if desired. (check the classification model in this repository: "I'll drop it soon")

 ## 📧 Contact
 For questions or feedback: elzfati55@gmail.com